sympower/dt-data-load-tool/docs/website/docs/reference/performance.md

 ### Pitfalls

-Due to the way `dlt` works, there are a few general pitfalls to be aware of:
+Due to the way `data_load_tool` works, there are a few general pitfalls to be aware of:

-1. Do not run pipelines with the same name and working dir in parallel on the same machine. dlt will not be able to manage state and temporary files properly if you do this.
+1. Do not run pipelines with the same name and working dir in parallel on the same machine. data_load_tool will not be able to manage state and temporary files properly if you do this.

 2. If you're running multiple pipelines in parallel that write to the same destination dataset and use a staging area, make sure to do one of the following:
     - Assign a unique subfolder in the staging destination bucket for each pipeline, or